Outdoor Solar Lamp Post and Solar Post Cap Lights

-Another aspect that affects the amount of light duration during the Fall and Winter especially is the number of LED bulbs in a solar light fixture.
+Another aspect that affects the amount of light duration on Atlantic Solar fence post cap lights, during the Fall and Winter especially, is the number of LED bulbs in their solar light fixtures.
 One LED bulb takes a whole lot less energy to keep lit at night than a fixture that has 5 LED bulbs.
 The one LED may not give you as much light, but it will stay on longer, since the drain on the stored battery energy is considerably less.

 So you are the only one that can decide if you are okay with less hours of lighting during the Fall and Winter, since you know how wonderful the solar deck post cap lights work during the summer.
 You'll still have light when you come home from work, but you may not have outdoor light when you retire for the evening.
 And if you have an entire fence line you want to install lights on, it is a huge cost savings to put up with a little less light during the Winter.
 We all have our budgets to stick to.